mlflow/mlflow/docs/source/tracking.rst

 .. _tracking_auth:

-In addition to the ``MLFLOW_TRACKING_URI`` environment variable, the following environment variables are also present in order to allow passing HTTP authentication to the given tracking server:
+In addition to the ``MLFLOW_TRACKING_URI`` environment variable, the following environment variables allow passing HTTP authentication to the tracking server:

 - ``MLFLOW_TRACKING_USERNAME`` and ``MLFLOW_TRACKING_PASSWORD`` - username and password to use with HTTP
-  Basic auth.
-Both environment variables must be set for Basic auth to be used.
+  Basic authentication.
+To use Basic authentication, you must set `both` environment variables .
-- ``MLFLOW_TRACKING_TOKEN`` - token to use with HTTP Bearer auth.
-Basic auth takes precedence if set.
+- ``MLFLOW_TRACKING_TOKEN`` - token to use with HTTP Bearer authentication.
+Basic authentication takes precedence if set.
-- ``MLFLOW_TRACKING_INSECURE_TLS`` - if set to the literal ``true``, MLflow will not verify the TLS connection, meaning no certificate or hostname validation for ``https://`` tracking URIs.
+- ``MLFLOW_TRACKING_INSECURE_TLS`` - if set to the literal ``true``, MLflow does not verify the TLS connection, meaning it does not validate certificates or hostnames for ``https://`` tracking URIs.
 This flag is not recommended for production environments.

 .. _system_tags: